Shantae: Ult Ed

 You start the game with a standard move set consisting of a basic jump and attack combo – attacks are fairly unique with a swift hair whip to defeat the hoard of enemies ahead.
 The first level eases you into the action offering a taster of platforming action which is finished off with a boss battle.
 The screen zooms out and you are left to fight Risky Boots in her massive flying pirate ship, it really sets the tone and scale of this adventure.
 Once the attack pattern is remembered winning is inevitable but Risky Boots manages to escape and so our story continues.
 Shantae is tasked with collecting the remaining components to complete the Dynamo machine and prove her status as the village genie and protector.

 In progressing through the main campaign you are awarded new dances which gift the power to transform into a number of different forms each possessing unique abilities.
 Most of these are used to unlock new areas in levels that were previously unattainable.
-Level design reminded me of classic Sonic games, fast-paced action with a number of differing routes to reach the end goal.
+The level design reminded me of classic Sonic games, fast-paced action with a number of different routes to reach the end goal.
 Some levels require you to head upwards using lifts and rails while others will have you backtracking over your footsteps.
 Boss battles are epic in size and scope helping to mix up the action.

 The main story is a fairly short affair but has a strong narrative and tells it well.
 The great thing with this new ultimate edition is that it comes with all of the previously released DLC, costumes and modes – Hero mode, Hard Core mode, Pirate Queen’s Quest, costume pack, extras gallery and hall of fame.
 The different modes tend to tell the story from a different point of view which is a great idea and keeps you playing well after the original credits roll.